manuelbassani/teched2025-XP264/exercises/ex1/README.md

 "{\"machineInfo\":{\"name\":\"shoot--kyma-stage--a416537-cpu-worker-0-z1-69d94-hd29q\",\"architecture\":\"amd64\",\"kernelVersion\":\"6.12.47-cloud-amd64\",\"osImage\":\"Garden Linux 1877.4\",\"containerRuntime\":\"containerd://2.1.4\",\"kubeletVersion\":\"v1.33.3\",\"operatingSystem\":\"linux\"},\"capacity\":{\"cpu\":\"4\",\"memory\":\"16384092Ki\",\"eph
 ```

-After completing these steps you will have...

-## Exercise 1.6 - Accessing other diagnostic information with btp and kubernetes terraform providers
+  * Accessing other diagnostic information with btp and kubernetes terraform providers

 Run the following github action:

-## Exercise 1.7 - BTP multitenancy with SAP Kyma
+## Exercise 1.6 - Subscribe to a kyma multitenant application

 In order to subscribe or to retrieve an existing subscription for your session user (xp264-0xx) run the following github action: